Building Language for Literacy Teaching Guide

-Building Language for Literacy is the definitive early literacy program that equips young children with the critical language and literacy skills and experiences they need to build the foundation for success in reading.
+Building Language for Literacy equips young children with the critical language and early literacy skills and experiences they need to build the foundation for success in reading.

 Based on the latest research on early literacy development, Building Language for Literacy features original language-loving characters who inspire and motivate learning.
-The program is built upon children's home and community experiences to create meaningful connections, and provides you with the tools you need to create a literacy-rich environment.
+The activities are built upon children's home and community experiences to create meaningful connections, and provides you with the tools you need to create a literacy-rich environment.

 The original characters created for Building Language for Literacy are:

 Each character leads children on a language adventure to different places in the community, helping children not only develop language skills, but a sense of the world around them as well.
 These games are great for helping children develop their oral language, phonological, and letter knowledge skills.